-Compliance with this Award Owner's Manual is a condition of your award, and this manual is binding guidance.
+Compliance with this Award Owner's Manual is a condition of your award and this manual is binding guidance.
 This manual will assist your organization with the administrative and financial matters associated with your award.
-It was developed by the COPS Office to ensure that all award recipients clearly understand and meet the requirements of their award.
-Please review this manual carefully because a failure to follow award requirements can have serious ramifications.
+It was developed to ensure that all award recipients are able to clearly understand and meet the requirements of their award.
+Please review this manual carefully because failure to follow award requirements can have serious ramifications.
 Please do not hesitate to contact your COPS Office Program Manager if you need assistance with the implementation of your award.